codefukurou/Lifebloom/README.md

-# **lsystem** - L-System Generator
+# **Lifebloom** - L-System Generator

-**lsystem** is a hobby project that aims to create a unique and flexible interface for creating [Lindenmayer systems](https://en.wikipedia.org/wiki/L-system) (L-systems) using C++ and OpenGL.
+**Lifebloom** is a hobby project that aims to create a unique and flexible interface for creating [Lindenmayer systems](https://en.wikipedia.org/wiki/L-system) (L-systems) using C++ and OpenGL.
 The purpose of this project is sharpen the programming skills of those involved and casually explore the visual beauty of L-systems.

 ![](screenshots/twin_dragon_01.png)

 ## Getting Started

-**lsystem** is currently being developed on a Linux environment.
+**Lifebloom** is currently being developed on a Linux environment.
 Compatibility with Windows and MacOS is currently untested.
 To build the project make sure you have the prerequisites listed below and simply run the [makefile](makefile) in the root directory.
 For usage details see [USEAGE.md](docs/USAGE.md).

 ### Prerequisites